google-gemini/cookbook/README.md

 ## Get help
 Ask a question on the [Google AI Developer Forum](https://discuss.ai.google.dev/).

+## The Gemini API on Google Cloud Vertex AI
+If you're an enterprise developer looking to build on a fully-managed platform, you can also use the Gemini API on Google Cloud.
+Check out this [repo](https://github.com/GoogleCloudPlatform/generative-ai) for lots of cool examples.

 ## Contributing
 Contributions are welcome.
 See [contributing](https://github.com/google-gemini/cookbook/blob/main/CONTRIBUTING.md) to learn more.